-SW 327 FIELD EDUCATION I is taken concurrently with SW 328 and SW 436.
-This course engages the student in the practice of beginning social work skills and tasks within an agency setting over a period of one semester (15 weeks).
+SW 327 FIELD EDUCATION I is taken concurrently with SW 328, Field Seminar I. This course engages the student in the practice of beginning social work skills and tasks within an agency setting over a period of one semester.
 It is designed for the senior level student and requires an average of 16 hours per week in the agency for a minimum of 216 hours.
-Prerequisites: SW major, with upper division status, and senior standing for each course listed above.
+Prerequisites: SW Major with senior standing.
 4 credit hours.

-SW 328 FIELD SEMINAR I is taken concurrently with SW 327.
-A seminar format will provide for the sharing of practice experiences and practice issues that occur during field practicum.
-Discussion topics will focus on agency orientation, self-awareness issues, weekly journal entries, and field learning contract assignments.
+SW 328 FIELD SEMINAR I is taken concurrently with SW 327, Field Education I. A seminar format will provide for the sharing of practice experiences and practice issues that occur during field practicum.
+Discussion topics will focus on agency orientation, self-awareness issues, engagement skills, critical thinking skills, ethical dilemma awareness and the development of the professional self.
 The seminar will provide for the integration of field experience with classroom learning through discussion and assignments.
-Prerequisites: SW 100, SW 205, SW 306, SW 310, SW 346, SW 347, SW 410, SW426, and Social Work major with upper division status.
+Prerequisites: SW Major with senior standing.
 2 credit hours.

-SW 346 HUMAN BEHAVIOR/THE SOCIAL ENVIRONMENT I is taken concurrently with SW 326 and SW 310.
-This course will examine systems theory.
-This course develops the person-in-environment concept in social work.
+SW 346 HUMAN BEHAVIOR/THE SOCIAL ENVIRONMENT I This course will examine ecological systems theory.
+This course develops the personin-environment concept in social work.
 Individuals grow and develop within the context of families, groups, organizations, and communities.
 This course also examines the relationships among human biological, social, psychological, and cultural systems as they affect and are affected by human behavior within the human life span.
-Prerequisites: social work major with upper division status, or consent of instructor.
+Prerequisites: SW 100 and SW 205.
 3 credit hours.